I am a psychological flexibility expert. I help teachers and students, work teams and families communicate, collaborate and solve problems.

 The Matrix is a Diagram of How We Learn

 You invite your learners into a conversation by asking them the questions, fill up the grid with their responses and everyone starts communicating better.
 It works with individuals and groups of all ages.
 You can use it anywhere but it is especially useful when a student or adult is feeling stuck.
-Asking and answering the questions is the way out of feeling stuck and getting moving toward what is important.
+Asking and answering the questions is the way out of feeling stuck and getting moving toward who and what is important.

 The Matrix is about Inviting, Connecting, and Collaborating